DevOpsCoin/core/docs/operations/GOVERNANCE.md

 The **Ship-It Fund** and **TreasuryOps Wallet** are powered by creator rewards generated from the [$DEVOPS token on Pump.fun](https://pump.fun/).
 There are **no transaction taxes or embedded fees** in the token contract.

 Grant issuance depends on ecosystem volume — when activity slows, the next grant cycle is **rolled forward** until reserves recover, ensuring fiscal stability and transparent accounting.
+TreasuryOps top-ups and allocations are published monthly for full community visibility.

 For detailed governance, funding cycles, and verified disbursements, see:
 ➡ [Ship-It Fund Documentation →](../docs/SHIPIT_FUND.md)